 It is difficult to maintain a smile when you spend days hugging the porcelain bowl, puking your guts out.
 That is how life was during my pregnancy.
-I had a severe case of the rare Hyperemesis Gravidarum (HG) condition which was diagnosed at 6 weeks, meaning that I would have all day vomiting, nausea and hyper-salivation, until late into the third trimester.
+I had a severe case of the rare Hyperemesis Gravidarum (HG) condition, diagnosed at six weeks.
+I had all day vomiting, nausea and hypersalivation, until late into the third trimester.

-There is the normal morning sickness which about 70 per cent of women go through, then there is the torturous HG which only about 1 to 2 per cent of pregnant women are afflicted with.
+There is the typical morning sickness which about 70 per cent of women go through; then there is the torturous hyperemesis gravidarum which only about 1 to 2 per cent of pregnant women are afflicted with.
 Unfortunately, I happened (together with the Kate Middleton, Duchess of Cambridge) to fall into this minority.

 I spent days curled up in bed sick.
 If I wasn’t crying, I would probably be lying on the bathroom floor throwing up violently.
 I willed myself to die.